Asabeneh/30-Days-Of-Python/001_day_setup_and_safe_practice/practice/solutions.md

-# Day 1 Solution Route
+# Solution route

-Do not compare only final code.
-First compare whether your input contract, validation order, edge cases, and explanation match the task.
-A strong solution keeps the code small, names the security assumption, and includes a test that would fail if the implementation became overconfident.

-The reference starter demonstrates the smallest route.
-Your solution may differ if it preserves the same acceptance criteria and explains its trade-offs.
+Use the exercise numbers in order.
+Compare your implementation with the requested artifact and acceptance behavior.
+A strong solution explains its input contract, keeps failure visible, includes a negative test, and states a limitation.